-This is one you see a lot, particularly on Twitter.
+When it comes to money mantras, this is one you see a lot, particularly on Twitter.
 Apparently your 20s are for building a business and investment portfolio, not for hanging out with your friends, going on spontaneous adventures and enjoying festivals and parties.

 Why can’t you do both?
 You can work hard and set the foundations for a successful career – if that’s what you want – while making time for your friends and family.
 Success isn’t as fun if you have no one to share it with.